kgfitzgerald/stat-7500/README.md

 ### Course website

 This website serves as the central hub for all files for the course as well as weekly agendas & announcements.
-Use the navigation pane to view [Lecture Slides](kgfitzgerald.github.io/stat-7500/lecture_slides/) and [Assignments](kgfitzgerald.github.io/stat-7500/assignments/).
+Use the navigation pane to view [in-class lecture slides & practice code](kgfitzgerald.github.io/stat-7500/lecture_slides/) and [Assignments](kgfitzgerald.github.io/stat-7500/assignments/).

 ### Blackboard